testcontainers/java-local-development-workshop/step-5-use-reusable-containers.md

-# Step 5: Use Reusable containers
+# Step 5: Use reusable containers

 During the development, you will keep changing the code and verify the behavior either by running the tests or running the application locally.
 Recreating the containers everytime you restart the application